 It definitely isn’t enough to just stir together the ingredients for the meatballs.
 They will never get firm enough that way!

-The easiest way is to use a handheld mixer with the hook attachment, because you need to knead the meat until the protein strands develop.
+The easiest way is to use a handheld mixer with the hooks attached like this one from Amazon*, because you need to knead the meat until the protein strands develop.

 If you want thorough instructions on how to properly make your own meatballs, I have a post for you right here (with video).